Enforcement Heats Up In 2008

 nation-wide security audits of covered entities (CE's).

-contract may allow PwC to audit for the following issues among
+allow PwC to audit for the following issues among others:

-issue related to the CMS action is that the HIPAA Security rule
+related to the CMS action is that the HIPAA Security rule audits

-audits also mean that CE's must be compliant with the Privacy
+also mean that CE's must be compliant with the Privacy rule.

 For example, the

 Security rule states that CE's (healthcare providers, insurers -

 governmental agencies, that provide healthcare services or

 health insurance) must "protect against any